 A Pseudo Interview

-USYD realised what the best Section 2 students have known for a while.
-That S2, is essentially, a pseudo-interview.
+USyd realised what the best Section 2 students have known for a while: that S2, essentially, is a pseudo-interview.
 It tests and evaluates the same qualities that an interview would.
-That is, whether or not you, as a candidate, can exhibit the personal qualities of a moral, compassionate and proficient doctor.
+Whether or not you, as a candidate, can exhibit the personal qualities of a moral, compassionate, and proficient doctor.

 See this sample paragraph below.
 Pay attention to the way attributes of compassion and empathy are embedded into this essay on cynicism.

-“It seems to me that individuals who are increasingly cynical to those who have previously wronged them tend to limit their capacity for forgiveness and growth.
+"It seems to me that individuals who are increasingly cynical to those who have previously wronged them tend to limit their capacity for forgiveness and growth.
 It is, it must be said, a fairly natural response to distrust someone that has wronged us.
 It is, evolutionarily speaking, a critical component of our psyche, so as to learn from past betrayals and conflict and ensure we sustain survival.
-To that exent however it appears to me likely that this kind of evolutionary instinct is particuarly limiting in a 21st contemporary West that is fairly civilised.
+To that extent however it appears to me likely that this kind of evolutionary instinct is particularly limiting in a 21st century contemporary West that is fairly civilised.
 Sure, a natural response to a bad experience.
-But wherein do we account for the learning and reformation that can emerge from such difficult interactions.
+But wherein do we account for the learning and reformation that can emerge from such difficult interactions?
 To be cynical is to be pessimistic.
-It’s a kind of worldview which assumes the worst in humanity and honestly, fair enough.
+It's a kind of worldview which assumes the worst in humanity and honestly, fair enough.
 Slavery, colonialism and greed.
-Characteristics that embodied even the most “liberal” and “free” civilisations of the West.
-We can’t knock the instictive human desire to act with a level of self-interest and lack of integrity.
-Yet whilst this is the easy choice, it isn’t especially the smartest.
-It seems to me that relationships, especially with close family and friends, requires a degree of openness to forgiveness to stand a chance of progressing.
+Characteristics that embodied even the most "liberal" and "free" civilisations of the West.
+We can't knock the instinctive human desire to act with a level of self-interest and lack of integrity.
+Yet whilst this is the easy choice, it isn't especially the smartest.
+It seems to me that relationships, especially with close family and friends, require a degree of openness to forgiveness to stand a chance of progressing.
 Conflict, after all, is inevitable.
 Betrayal too, is only an argument away.
 Yet if we give up on each other and simply assume the worst, wherein can we engage in meaningful reconciliation?
-Indeed 18th century philosopher Jean Jacques Rosseau spoke widely in his treatise Emile on the inherent goodness of “man”.
-Indeed, whilst these sentiments are traditionally upheld by the Christian faith too - it seems to me to be a more productive way to view the world.
-On that, the horrors of humanity’s past seem to haunt us like a Dickensian Christmas Past.
-It’s the recognition of these horrors that we establish a more cynical view of our peers, family and friends.
-My girlfriend of 3 years and I have been in so many arguments, I’ve lost count.
-I promise, they weren’t all my fault.
-Even still however, it’s an underlying trust and willingness to believe the other person that has allowed us to resolve issues every time.
+Indeed, 18th century philosopher Jean Jacques Rousseau spoke widely in his treatise Emile on the inherent goodness of man.
+Whilst these sentiments are traditionally upheld by the Christian faith too, it seems to me to be a more productive way to view the world.
+The horrors of humanity's past seem to haunt us like a Dickensian Christmas Past.
+It's the recognition of these horrors that we establish a more cynical view of our peers, family and friends.
+My girlfriend of 3 years and I have been in so many arguments, I've lost count.
+I promise, they weren't all my fault.
+Even still however, it's an underlying trust and willingness to believe the other person that has allowed us to resolve issues every time.
 The second either of us were to fall suspicious or cynical, would spell the end to our relationship.
 Cynicism kills.
-Trust and forgiveness flourish.”
+Trust and forgiveness flourish."

 Unsure what an exemplar S2 essay looks like?
-Check out the Expert Essay Collection here.
+Check out the Expert Essay Collection for 25 top-percentile essays so you can model ideas, structure and evidence.